-Reporting to the Assistant Bursar, the Accounting Technician is responsible for the following duties: Third Party Sponsor process, which includes the set-up of external organizations, linking student accounts to the sponsor, invoicing the sponsor for payment and responsible for monitoring the payment receipt and reconciliation for sponsor accounts.
+Reporting to the Assistant Bursar, the Accounting Technician is responsible for the following duties: Third Party Sponsor process, which includes the set-up of external organizations, linking student accounts to the sponsor, invoicing the sponsor for payment and responsible for monitoring the payment receipt and reconciliation for sponsor accounts in the Bursar’s Office.
 This position is also responsible for processing direct deposit rejects, SmartPay chargebacks, posting university waivers and miscellaneous fees, and working with the College of Professional and Global Education office for Study Abroad programs.
 Provides quality customer service to students, parents, staff, sponsor and departments through a variety of communication modes and serves as a backup to the Refund Specialist.

 - Create new organizational IDs (sponsor accounts) as needed

 - Roll sponsor accounts each semester, in order to link student accounts to sponsor

 - Verify incoming payments and prepare payment reports for Cashiering to post to Student Financials

 - Reconcile sponsor accounts and verify sponsor refunds and post student account adjustments for sponsor non-payments

 - Identify student sponsor collection accounts and work collaboratively with the Student Account Specialists to collect on sponsor non-payment accounts

 - Process direct deposit rejects and returned checks and add miscellaneous charges for returned payments

 - Work with College of Professional and Global Education Office and Office of the Registrar to accurately post charges, waivers and adjustments for incoming and outgoing study abroad students

 - Post athletic scholarship awards for winter and summer terms and invoice athletics